-- Develop safe and stable housing plan for each emancipating youth in coordination with the case manager and housing advocate. - 4.
-Mentoring and Recreational Activities - Secure resources for mentoring and recreational activities, including coordination with Fostering the Future. - 5.
-Development and Maintain Case Files - Maintain contact log with dates, purpose of contact, activity, agreement, instructions and outcomes. - Obtain authorization on all expenses. - Keep record of expenses and category in case. - Maintain and monitor Foster Youth Housing Stipend Program. - 6.
-Meet regularly with the County's Independent Living Program Coordinator to review program and identify youth needs and plan for use of resources. - 7.
-Attend Independent Living Program (ILP) extended team meetings, Fostering the Future team meetings, emancipation conferences, ACAT and other meetings as agreed upon. - 8.
-Participate in program development to meet the needs of former foster youth 18-24 years of age who have been emancipated from the foster care system. - 9.
-Assist in establishing a baseline of information on the target population to be served. - 10.
-Contractor will provide services to the targeted population by maintaining the required expertise and abilities: - Knowledge of adolescent development and foster youth issues. - Knowledge of transition to independence protocols - Knowledge of independent living skills, employment, housing, mental health, substance abuse, and education. - Experience working with adolescents. - Motivational skills - Outreach skills - Ability to educate the community about the former foster youth population - A strong permanency philosophy and practice - 11.
-Provide participation, in leadership, and planning in family conferences regarding permanence and transition planning by: - Participating in emancipation conferences, with input from the youth regarding the significant adults in his/her life, including the ILP Coordinator, Children and Family Services Social Worker and others as specified by the youth, such as their attorney, foster family, teachers, ministers, friends or extended family.

-- Developing STEP- a transitional living plan in collaboration with the family conference team, Children and Family Services Social Worker/Case Manager will have final legal authority for transitional plan - Examining issues regarding permanence to insure that each youth exiting the system has a committed, caring adult to assist during the transition and after foster care has ended. - Supervising and advising any interns assisting in the process - Follow-up with team members on a quarterly basis to determine transition/permanence progress toward goals.
+- 8. Assist in establishing a baseline of information on the target population to be served. - 9.
+Document and report quarterly statistics regarding specific youth contacts and services provided to each youth. - 10.
+Provide services to the targeted population by maintaining the required expertise and abilities: - Knowledge of adolescent development and foster youth issues; - Knowledge of transition to independence protocols; - Knowledge of independent living skills, employment, housing, mental health, substance abuse, and education; - Experience working with adolescents; - Motivational skills; - Outreach skills; - Ability to educate the community about the former foster youth population ; and - A strong permanency philosophy and practice. - 11.
+Provide participation, in leadership, and planning in family conferences regarding permanence and transition planning by: - Participating in emancipation conferences/TDMs, with input from the youth regarding the significant adults in their lives, including the ILP Coordinator, Children and Family Services Social Worker and others as specified by the youth, such as their attorney, foster family, teachers, ministers, friends or extended family member; - Developing STEP-TILP a transitional living plan in collaboration with the family conference team.
+Children and Family Services Social Worker/Case Manager will have final legal authority for transitional plan; - Developing an integrated youth development philosophy and practice; - Examining issues regarding permanence to insure that each youth exiting the system has a committed, caring adult to assist during the transition and after foster care has ended; and - Follow-up with team members on a quarterly basis to determine transition/permanence progress toward goals.

-V. TRANSITIONAL HOUSING PLACEMENT PROGRAM
+IV.
+TRANSITIONAL HOUSING PLACEMENT PROGRAM

-- 1. Housing placement services will include housing search, negotiations with prospective landlords and placement of youth into leased units as youth are accepted into the program. - 2.
-Provide housing establishment and maintenance costs such as unit deposits, first and last month's rent, telephone and utility installation, purchase of furniture, linen, cookware, dishes and small appliances. - 3.
-Provide a Transitional Housing Placement Program Coordinator to provide case management services including close supervision, monitoring and follow up. - 4.
-Conduct background checks on all employees assigned to the transitional housing placement program including age, criminal history and, drug and alcohol history. - 5.
-Maintain 70% capacity in three (3) designated residential apartments (or 1533 residential care days annually). - 6.
-Provide monitoring and independent living skill services such as the quality of the home environment, health and nutrition, education, budgeting, money management, work and social activities of youth placed in transitional housing. - 7.
-Provide money management skill development services such as development of individualized financial responsibility plans, bank accounts, and scheduled budget sessions with individual youths in the program. - 8.
-Coordinate case assessment with the County Independent Living Program and Human Services Agency staff. - 9.
+- 1. Housing placement services will include: housing search, negotiations with prospective landlords and placement of youth into leased units as youth are accepted into the program. - 2.
+Provide housing establishment and maintenance costs such as unit deposits, first and last months' rent, telephone and utility installation, purchase of furniture, linen, cookware, dishes and small appliances. - 3.
+Provide staffing to ensure implementation of case management services including close supervision, monitoring and follow-up.
+Provide overnight staffing seven (7) days a week. - 4.
+Conduct background checks on all employees assigned to the transitional housing placement program.
+Background checks should include: age, criminal history and, drug and alcohol history. - 5.
+Maintain a minimum of three (3) designated residential apartments with 70% capacity (or 1533 residential care days annually). - 6.
+Provide monitoring of independent living skills services such as; the quality of the home environment, health and nutrition, budgeting, money management, work and social activities of youth placed in transitional housing. - 7.
+Provide money management skills and services such as development of individualized financial responsibility plans, bank accounts, and scheduled budget sessions with individual youth in the program. - 8.
+Coordinate case assessment with the County of San Mateo Human Services Agency Independent Living Program Coordinator - 9.
 Contractor will adhere to the State transitional housing plan for the Transitional Housing Placement Program.

-VI.
-DAYBREAK PROGRAM FOR HOMELESS YOUTH
+V. DAYBREAK PROGRAM FOR HOMELESS YOUTH

-Contractor will operate the Daybreak Program for Homeless Youth serving youth adolescents ages 16 through 20 years of age, at a mutually agreed upon location in San Mateo County.
-All payments under this Agreement must directly support services specified in this Agreement.
-Maximum length of stay in Daybreak shall not exceed eighteen (18) months without prior written approval of the Human Services Agency's Children and Family Services Director.
+Contractor will operate the Daybreak Program for Homeless Youth, serving youth adolescents ages 16 through 20 years of age, at a mutually agreed upon location in San Mateo County.
+The maximum length of stay in Daybreak shall not exceed eighteen (18) months without prior written approval of the Director of the Human Services Agency Children and Family Services.